ansible/ansible-ai-connect-operator/docs/openshift-rosa-test-cluster-external-postgres.md

 ## Permissions

 Users will require the OpenShift Dedicated Admins [role](https://docs.openshift.com/dedicated/authentication/osd-admin-roles.html#the-dedicated-admin-role) for the namespace in which they wish to install the Operator.
-This is called `dedicated-admins-project` on `stage2-west` but may differ on other clusters.
+At the time of writing this is called `dedicated-admins-project`.

 ## Create the database `Secret`